djw11192/gametime-checkout/README.md

 ### Price changes

-Every quote carries a `hash` over the priced fields — the same idea as an HTTP `ETag` — so comparing hashes answers "is this still the same price?"
+Every quote carries a `hash` over the priced fields, so comparing hashes answers "is this still the same price?"
 Completion requires **two** things: the hash the fan clicked with must be the live one, *and* the session must already have that hash **acknowledged**.
 A client can satisfy the first just by refreshing; only the second makes *"we never charge an unseen price"* a server guarantee rather than a frontend promise.
 Price drops work the same way, in both directions.

 ### Stale inventory